DataDog/datadog-lambda-java/README.md

 ![](https://github.com/DataDog/datadog-lambda-java/workflows/Test%20on%20Master%20branch/badge.svg)
 ![Maven Central](https://img.shields.io/maven-central/v/com.datadoghq/datadog-lambda-java)

 :warning:THIS LIBRARY IS NO LONGER REQUIRED WHEN USING THE LATEST VERSION OF THE DATADOG LAMBDA EXTENSION.
-THIS LIBRARY AND THE README ARE ONLY REVELANT IF YOU WANT TO KEEP INSTRUMENTING USING THE DATADOG FORWARDER.:warning:
+THIS README IS ONLY REVELANT IF YOU WANT TO KEEP INSTRUMENTING USING THE DATADOG FORWARDER.:warning:

 :warning: Older versions of `datadog-lambda-java` include `log4j <= 2.14.0` as a transitive dependency.
 We recommend you upgrade to `datadog-lambda-java 0.3.4` or greater, or `1.4.1` or greater.